2020 AT&T Pebble Beach Pro-Am purse, winner’s share, pro-am prize money payout

 Each professional in the 156-man field is teamed with an amateur for the first three rounds, with a cut made in the net-best-ball competition after 54 holes to the top 25 pro-am teams (no ties) for a Sunday round at Pebble Beach.
 Those 25 teams receive money.

 For the professional competition, the top 60 players and ties get to the final round.
-The top 65 players and ties through 54 holes are paid.
+The top 65 players and ties through 54 holes are paid from the $7.8 million purse for the professionals.

 Only the professional is paid from the pro-am purse.
 The amateur does not receive money.